maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ##### Ray-Closest-Hit:
 A Ray can hit multiple surfaces (e.g. a Triangle), but often, we're only interested in the surface that is the closest to the Ray's origin.
 This shader gets invoked as soon as the closest hit surface, including information about the hit position and the relative object instance.

+##### Ray-Any-Hit:
+This shader is identical to the Closest-Hit Shader, but can get invoked multiple times.

 ##### Ray-Miss:
-This shader gets invoked, whenever a Ray didn't hit anything (e.g. "hit the sky").
+This shader gets invoked, whenever a Ray didn't hit anything (i.e. "hit the sky").

+##### Ray-Intersection:
+When dealing with procedural geometry, a custom intersection shader can be defined to determine what happens when a Ray hits a bounding box.
+The default intersection shader is for triangles only, but a Ray-Intersection shader allows to add any kind of new geometry (e.g. Voxels, Spheres etc.).

 ### Shader Binding Table